 Laser Safety — Required every three years

 Lasers are unique in their safety hazards, particularly with respect to instant and permanent damage to vision.
 This session focuses on basic laser safety issues.
 Topics include types of lasers, direct and auxiliary hazards and control measures.
-This session is required annually for all employees who work with lasers.
+This session is required every three years for all employees who work with lasers.

 Nanomaterials — Required every three years